tlswg/tls13-spec/draft-ietf-tls-tls13.md

   implementations.

 bad_record_mac
-: This alert is returned if a record is received with an incorrect MAC.
-This alert also MUST be returned if an alert is sent because a TLSCiphertext decrypted in an invalid way: either it wasn't an even multiple of the block length, or its padding values, when checked, weren't correct.
+: This alert is returned if a record is received which cannot be unprotected.
+Because AEAD algorithms combine decryption and verification, this message is used for all unprotection failures.
   This message is always fatal and should never be observed in communication between proper implementations (except when messages were corrupted in the network).

 decryption_failed_RESERVED
 : This alert was used in some earlier versions of TLS, and may have